ben-ryder/localful/docs/server/authentication.md

 Storing every blacklisted token would quickly become unmanageable as refresh tokens are long-lived.
 This problem is solved by incrementing the counter ID value stored on the server and adding this updated value to the counter ID (cid) claims of the refreshed tokens.
 This means that if an attempt is made to re-use any previous tokens, the counter ID will be old and therefore the request will be rejected.
-The group ID (gid claim) remains the same between the old and new token pair.
+The session ID (cid claim) remains the same between the old and new token pair.

 ### Token Revocation
 In order to facilitate immediate logout the server can blacklist tokens.
-It does this by blacklisting the "group id" value of the given token pair which will blacklist all access and refresh tokens at the same time.
+It does this by blacklisting the "session id" value of the given token pair which will blacklist all access and refresh tokens at the same time.

 ## Potential Improvements
 - Storing a blacklist flag and counter ID on the server effectively makes the JWT no longer stateless.
-Given this is the case, could I just use server managed sessions instead?
+Given this is the case, could a form of server managed sessions just be used instead?
 - Right now these tokens are returned to the user as JSON responses and will be stored in local storage/regular cookies by web applications.
-Should I use HTTP only cookies?
+Should HTTP only cookies be used instead?
-  - If the tokens are saved in HTTP only cookies they will be sent on every request, which potentially defeats the purpose of having a refresh token as it will always be sent anyway?
+  - If the tokens are saved in HTTP only cookies they will be sent on every request, which seems to defeat the purpose of having a refresh token as it will always be sent anyway?